Liptinite

 "The concept behind the word ‘macerals’ is that the complex of biological units represented by a forest tree which crashed into a watery swamp and there partly decomposed and was macerated in the process of coal formation, did not in that process become uniform throughout but still retains delimited regions optically differing under the microscope, which may or may not have different chemical formulae and properties.
-These organic units, composing the coal mass I propose to call macerals, and they are the descriptive equivalent of the inorganic units composing most rock masses and universally called minerals."
+These organic units, composing the coal mass, I propose to call macerals, and they are the descriptive equivalent of the inorganic units composing most rock masses and universally called minerals."

-The macerals grouped under the term exinite are not necessarily entirely composed from exines, but appear to have similar technical properties, though little information is so far available on the technological behavior of pure exinite.
+The macerals grouped under the term exinite are not necessarily entirely composed of exines, but appear to have similar technical properties.
+However, little information is so far available on the technological behavior of pure exinite.

+Etymology

+The term liptinite was introduced by Ammosov in 1956 and replaces the term exinite (a chemically and mechanically resistant substance present in the tough outer wall (exine) that preserves the structure of pollen grains).
+It derives from the ancient Greek term λειπτοσ (leiptos), meaning 'to leave behind', 'to remain', and 'what subsists' because it is robust and well preserved.